 Worried about drinking water pollution?
 These are the best water filters for peace of mind

-Stage 1: 0.2 submicron nanofiber cartridge removes bacteria, cryptosporidium, giardia, parasites, endotoxins, sediment, cloudiness, DNA, iron, manganese, and other particles as small as 0.2 micron.
+Stage 1: 0.2 micron pleated cartridge removes bacteria, cryptosporidium, giardia, parasites, endotoxins, sediment, cloudiness, DNA, iron, manganese, and other particles as small as 0.2 micron.

 Stage 2: 5 micron coconut shell carbon cartridge removes chlorine, taste, odor, chlorine, chloramine, trihalomethanes (THMs), methyl tertiary butyl ether (MTBE), and volatile organic chemicals (VOCs).
 This cartridge also has scale inhibitor for hard water.

 0.02 micron membrane removes solids and particulates on a microscopic level.
-It removes such contaminants as bacteria, cysts, viruses, silt, colloids, silica, clay, iron, and sand.
-High performance 0.50 micron carbon filters that reduce volatile organic chemicals (VOCs), chlorine, chloramines, pharmaceuticals, pesticides, lead, trihalomethanes (THMs), methyl tertiary butyl ether (MTBE), and more.
+It removes such contaminants as bacteria, cysts, viruses, silt, colloidal silica, clay, iron, and sand.
+High performance 0.50 micron coconut shell carbon block filters reduce volatile organic chemicals (VOCs), chlorine, chloramines, pharmaceuticals, pesticides, lead, trihalomethanes (THMs), methyl tertiary butyl ether (MTBE), and more.